- Antibiotics can kill acne-causing bacteria and reduce inflammation.

 How Do Antibiotics Treat Acne?

-Antibiotics are medications with activity against bacteria; some antibiotics can directly kill bacteria and others work by stopping their growth and replication.
-In addition to fighting bacteria, many antibiotics also have anti-inflammatory effects.
+Antibiotics are medications that target bacteria; some can directly kill bacteria and others work by preventing their growth and replication.
+In addition to fighting bacteria, many antibiotics have anti-inflammatory effects.

 Should you use antibiotics for acne?

-When combined with other acne oral medications or topical treatments with different mechanisms of action (e.g., benzoyl peroxide, isotretinoin, spironolactone, oral contraceptives), the effectiveness is greatly increased.
+Antibiotics are especially effective when combined with other acne oral medications or topical treatments with different mechanisms of action, including benzoyl peroxide, isotretinoin, spironolactone and oral contraceptives.

 Strategies to reduce the risk of bacterial resistance include: